PySimpleGUI/DocsCleanup/Home tab/2_readme.md

          'The values are', values)

 ```
 This is a complex window with quite a bit of custom sizing to make things line up well.
-This is code you only have to write once.
+This is a code you only have to write once.
 When looking at the code, remember that what you're seeing is a list of lists.
 Each row contains a list of Graphical Elements that are used to create the window.
-If you see a pair of square brackets [ ] then you know you're reading one of the rows.
+If you see a pair of square brackets [ ] then you know that you're reading one of the rows.
 Each row of your GUI will be one of these lists.

 This window may look "ugly" to you which is because no effort has been made to make it look nice.
 It's purely functional.
 There are 30 Elements in the window.
 THIRTY Elements.
-Considering what it does, it's miraculous or in the least incredibly impressive.
+Considering what it does, it's miraculous or in the least, incredibly impressive.
 Why?
 Because in less than 50 lines of code that window was created, shown, collected the results and showed the results in another window.

 50 lines.
 It'll take you 50 lines of tkinter or Qt code to get the first 3 elements of the window written, if you can even do that.